CAROLINE JANE KNIGHT

 Jane earned £650 as a writer, no small feat for a woman of her time, and is one of the world’s most beloved authors.
 Her timeless characters, like Elizabeth Bennet, have inspired independence for centuries.
 Learn More

-Caroline is Edward Austen Knight’s fourth great granddaughter and lived at Chawton House for the first 18 years of her life, while it was still the private home of Edward’s descendants.
+I am Edward Austen Knight’s fourth great granddaughter and lived at Chawton House for the first 18 years of my life, while it was still the private home of Edward’s descendants.

 Caroline now lives in a leafy village on the outskirts of Melbourne, Australia, with her husband, dogs and chickens.